wt-himble/wt-himble/README.md

 **Favourite Coding Language:**

 While I don't have a go to language, I certainly have some favourites.
-Usually the lower the better.
+Usually, the lower, the better.
 I'm a big fan of C and C++ since it actually feels like you're doing something when you use them.
 ASSEMBLY is fun in short bursts, but I can't say I have the mental capacity to code in it consistently.

 **Least Favourite Coding Language:**

-Anything relating to web development is affectionatly known as "The Devil's Programming".
+Anything relating to web development is affectionately known as "The Devil's Programming".
 Why would you program something to be functional when you can program it to be oh so pretty.

 **Favourite Quote:**